This post may contain affiliate links. Please read my disclosure for more info.

 For the Girl With Her Head in a Book

 Can you believe I used to travel with the Lonely Planet China book that literally weighs 10lbs?!
-I switched to a Kindle a few years ago and trust me, I’m never going back.
+I switched to a Kindle about 4 years ago and trust me, I’m never going back.
 A Kindle is perfect for storing not only novels but also guidebooks too!

-For an expat like me, the Kindle is great because I have a really difficult time finding good English-language books in China.
+For someone who is always traveling like me, the Kindle is great because I have a really difficult time finding good English-language books when I’m traveling.
 With my Kindle, I always have a few books on hand for long plane or train rides.